alimoorreza/CS167-Notebook-6/README.md

 ## The Data: 📊

-For this notebook, you will train two deep neural networks: 1) a multilayer perceptron (MLP), and 2) a convolutional neural network (CNN) for an image recognition task (like the cat vs. dog example).
-In this case, your algorithm will utilize a dataset of images to help learn useful features to classify an image into one of 10 classes.
+For this notebook, you will train two deep neural networks: 1) a multilayer perceptron (MLP), and 2) a convolutional neural network (CNN) for an image recognition task, such as the cat vs. dog example.
+In this case, the algorithm will utilize a dataset of images to learn useful features for classifying an image into one of 10 classes.
 You should be using the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

 The starter notebook contains a snippet of code on how to download the dataset using PyTorch's __torchvision.datasets__ module

 ## The Exercises: 💪
-The assignment is to run an experiment where you try a simple MLP network and a CNN to see which network gives you the best result (in terms of classification accuracy metric).
+The assignment is to run an experiment where you try a simple MLP network and a CNN to determine which network yields the best result in terms of the classification accuracy metric.
 I will be looking for the following:

 - In a mark-down cell near the top of your notebook, give a brief explanation of your problem.
 - Build an **MLP** that has this structure (the exact number of parameters is given in the starter notebook as suggestions):